epaulett3/epaulett3/README.md

-- 👋 Hi, I’m @epaulett3
+- 👋 Hi, I’m Jessie Paul, a Web Developer
-- 👀 I’m interested in you <3

 <!---
 epaulett3/epaulett3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.